pierre-vigier/Perl6-Math-Matrix/README.md

 ### is-unitary

-    An unitery matrix multiplied (dotProduct) with its concjugate transposed version (.conj.T) is an identity matrix.
+    An unitery matrix multiplied (dotProduct) with its concjugate transposed derivative (.conj.T) is an identity matrix.

 ### is-orthogonal

-    An orthogonal matrix multiplied (dotProduct) with its transposed version (T) is an identity matrix.
+    An orthogonal matrix multiplied (dotProduct) with its transposed derivative (T) is an identity matrix.

 ### is-invertible